composer/composer/doc/05-repositories.md

         }
     }

-It may include any of the other fields specified in the [schema].
+It may include any of the other fields specified in the [schema](04-schema.md).

 The `composer` repository is also what packagist uses.
 To reference a `composer` repository, just supply the path before the `packages.json` file.